India–Russia relations: Russia-Ukraine War

-Russia said that despite the ongoing conflict with Ukraine, which caused international sanctions, it fulfilled its contractual obligations and delivered all weapon systems, including the S-400 air defense system, according to schedule.
+Russia said that despite the ongoing conflict with Ukraine, which caused international sanctions, it fulfilled its contractual obligations and delivered all weapon systems, including the S-400 air defence system, according to schedule.
 Also, Moscow said that they expect that serial production of AK-203 assault rifles in India will begin in late 2022-early 2023.

 Dmitry Shugaev, head of the Federal Service for Military Technical Cooperation (FSMTC), said that the Russian side was ready for cooperation and had already submitted proposals on the joint development and production of modern types of military equipment and actively uses the principle of "Make In India".
 At the Army-2022 forum, the Russian side declared its readiness for cooperation and presented proposals for the joint development and production of modern types of military equipment, namely, "the main battle tank of the future, infantry fighting vehicle, fifth-generation aircraft, diesel-electric submarines and other types of modern weapons."
 Russian president Vladimir Putin attended the Vostok-2022 military exercise in the Russian Far East.
 Beyond Russian troops, the exercises also included military forces from India, among others.

 In 2023, Russia and India planned to hold several joint military exercises.
 Exercises were held in the Southern Military District as part of the Indra military project, which was first implemented back in 2003.
 For the coming year, the countries have also planned to hold an event "AviaIndra".

 On 18 October 2022, the Director-General of the Indian-Russian organisation BrahMos informed Russian journalists about the timing of the test of the BrahMos NG missile being developed as part of a joint project.
 According to him, "missile tests are scheduled for 2024."
 At the moment, design engineers are working on a scheme of weapons.
 The defence of the project, as the chief director expects, should take place in Moscow at the site of the NPO Mashinostroeniya.

 In 2023, Russia planned to supply India with the frigate "Tushil" and the frigate "Tamala" of project 11356, created at the Baltic shipyard "Yantar".
 Initially, they were built for the Russian Navy, but due to Ukraine's refusal to provide engines, the ships are being prepared for the Indian side.
 The frigate "Tushil" was launched in October 2021, "Tamala", according to the plan will be launched at the end of 2022.
 In a deal signed on 7 March 2025, India acquired advanced 1,000 HP engines for its Soviet-era T-72 tanks, enhancing its battlefield capabilities.
 The deal also included technology transfer to India for domestic production.
 Despite the ongoing Ukraine war, Russia remained a key defence supplier to India.